 Number Bonds: After the October half term, your child will be provided with a Number Bond Card containing different number bond ‘stories’ (helpful instructions are on the reverse).
 Learning number bonds will help your child to improve their mathematical recall and have a great impact on their calculation skills.
 Please help your child to learn one number bond story at a time.
 As soon as your child is fluent and confident in that story, please return to school to be checked by an adult and moved onto the next story.
 Your child will receive a sticker in their card each time they complete a number bond story.
 Once all stories have been completed at bronze level, they will continue to complete silver and gold levels, before moving onto the next card.

 Reading Comprehensions: Throughout the year, as appropriate to your child’s reading attainment, class teachers will begin to send home reading comprehensions.
 Reading comprehensions will be sent home fortnightly, on a Wednesday.
 Please work with your child to complete the reading comprehension by reading the short text and answering the questions.
 Please encourage your child to look back the text to help them find the answer.
 When the comprehension is complete please return to school for the class teacher to mark.

-Optional homework: English, Maths and Science activities are available on Education City and Mathletics.
+Optional home learning: English, Maths and Science activities are available on Education City and Mathletics.
 All of these activities are highly valuable for your child’s learning, as well as being fun and game like in nature.

-Additional homework activities can also include developing your child’s experiences and life skills through visits to museums and places of interest, researching school topics or topics of interest, visiting the library, making models and games, playing board games, drawing maps and plans, taking photographs etc.
+Additional home learning activities can also include developing your child’s experiences and life skills through visits to museums and places of interest, researching school topics or topics of interest, visiting the library, making models and games, playing board games, drawing maps and plans, taking photographs etc.